 Radosavljevic has adamantly denied all charges.

-Even after all these years, Fatose Bytyqi makes regular trips to Serbia to raise awareness of his family’s plight and seek justice.
+Even after all these years, Fatos Bytyqi makes regular trips to Serbia to raise awareness of his family’s plight and seek justice.

 “I am never afraid to tell the other side: you killed with a gun, but we will convict you under your own laws.”

-Serbian political leaders have repeatedly failed to deliver justice for the Bytyqi brothers despite promises from the highest level, including premier Aleksandar Vucic, says Fatose.
+Serbian political leaders have repeatedly failed to deliver justice for the Bytyqi brothers despite promises from the highest level, including premier Aleksandar Vucic, says Fatos.

 Even PM Vucic told me, it is not only Guri.
 It is the whole system.
 And that’s why it is taking so long.
 Fatose Bytyqi